 What is an implant-supported denture?

-An implant-supported denture, as the name suggests, is a denture that is anchored to the bone by dental implants.
+An implant-supported denture, as the name suggests, is a denture that is anchored to the bone by teeth dental implants.

-A dental implant is a small titanium screw surgically placed into the jawbone to act as artificial tooth root.
+A dental implant is a small titanium screw surgically placed into the jawbone to act as the artificial tooth root.

 Benefits of implant-supported dentures